 Colloquium on Effective Legal Remedies for the Enforcement of IP Rights in South-East Asia | 18 May 2021

-IP Key South-East Asia (SEA) is hosting a ‘Colloquium on Effective Legal Remedies for the Enforcement of IP Rights in South-East Asia’ for IP judges and prosecutors in SEA.
-The online event builds upon the informal network of SEA judges established during several past IP Key SEA activities, namely the Roundtable for SEA Judges in 2018, the Roundtable Discussion among SEA Judges in 2019 and the South-East Asia Judges’ Colloquium in 2020.
+IP Key South-East Asia (SEA) hosted a ‘Colloquium on Effective Legal Remedies for the Enforcement of IP Rights in South-East Asia’ for IP judges and prosecutors in SEA.
+The online event built upon the informal network of SEA judges established during several past IP Key SEA activities, namely the Roundtable for SEA Judges in 2018, the Roundtable Discussion among SEA Judges in 2019 and the South-East Asia Judges’ Colloquium in 2020.

 Webinar on the Protection and Enforcement of IPRs in Online Platforms in South-East Asia | 25-26 May 2021

 The ‘Webinar on the Protection and Enforcement of IPRs in Online Platforms in South-East Asia’ took place on 25 and 26 May 2021 and aimed to raise awareness among EU businesses, particularly small and medium-sized enterprises (SMEs), on how to better enforce their intellectual property rights (IPRs) when faced with infringing content in online and e-commerce platforms in SEA.

 Representatives from the European Commission’s Directorate-General for Trade (DG Trade) and Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG Grow), online platforms, and EU IPR owners in SEA participated in the webinar.
 Representatives from e-commerce and social media websites, such as the Lazada Group and Facebook, were invited to present their IP policies and procedures for EU businesses to become familiar with each platform’s requirements.